On Borkar and Young Relaxed Control Topologies and Continuous Dependence of Invariant Measures on Control Policy: Conclusion

 \section{Conclusion}

 We established relations and equivalence conditions between the Young and Borkar topologies.
 We also showed that under some conditions for a controlled Markov chain, the invariant measure is continuous on the space of stationary control policies defined by a version of Young topology, which makes the space of policies convex and compact.
-We finally presented an approximation result involving quantized stationary policies with uniformly quantized range and domain.
+We finally presented an approximation result involving continuous or quantized (with uniformly quantized range and domain) stationary policies.